 When you think of the Holiday Season, what image comes to your mind?

-Wait don’t tell me.
-It is smoke filled casinos, the clinking of slot machines and cocktail waitress dressed in their skimpy best.
+Wait, don’t tell me.
+It is smoke filled casinos, the clinking of slot machines and cocktail waitresses dressed in their skimpy best.
 Am I right?

-Ok, maybe that is not the Norman Rockwell image that readily floats to mind but it is none the less where I spent a few fun filled and gluten-free days with my family this Holiday Season.
+Okay, maybe that is not the Norman Rockwell image that readily floats to mind, but it is nonetheless where I spent a few fun filled and gluten-free days with my family this Holiday Season.

 My father has always liked to go to Vegas.
 I recall him and my mom going when we were young and he would bring us back $100.00 chips.
 He was quite the Blackjack player back in the day.

 Every great chef in the world has a restaurant in Vegas.
 And I am very happy to say that many of the ones we frequented had gluten free menus.
-At the Border Grill in Mandalay Bay we lunched on delicious gluten free Mexican goodies along with out $15.00 Margaritas.
-At Mario Batali’s Enoteca San Marco in the Venetian the chef boiled separate water for gluten free pasta and could not have been more accommodating.
+At the Border Grill in Mandalay Bay, we lunched on delicious gluten free Mexican goodies along with our $15.00 margaritas.
+At Mario Batali’s Enoteca San Marco in the Venetian, the chef boiled separate water for gluten free pasta and could not have been more accommodating.

-It is niceto know that in a world devoted to excess and indulgence my sister’s and I were able to partake of the above mentioned excess and indulgence without becoming ill.
+It is nice to know that in a world devoted to excess and indulgence, my sister and I were able to partake of the above mentioned excess and indulgence without becoming ill.

 Here is wishing you all a very Gluten Free and Happy Holiday Season!

 Add your email address to receive posts/recipes via email